aucad/aml-networks/adversarial_xg/readme.md

 ## Notes

-- These results previously included [inference attack](../src/attack_inf.py) which is no longer relevant, after narrowing the focus to evasion attacks only.
+These results previously included [inference attack](../src/attack_inf.py) which is no longer relevant after narrowing focus to evasion attacks.